 Challenging Proposed Rules

 Federal administrative agencies must follow certain procedures when creating new rules.
 This includes publication of a “notice of proposed rulemaking” in the Federal Register, as well as in relevant industry or trade publications.
-After publishing this notice, the agency must accept comments from the public regarding the proposed rule, usually for a period of at least thirty days.
+After publishing this notice, the agency must accept comments from the public regarding the proposed rule.
 This gives interested parties and the general public the opportunity to weigh in on the rule, including reasons for opposing the rule in its entirety or criticizing specific aspects of the rule.

 Agencies are required to respond to all public comments to a reasonable extent, and sufficient public opposition to or criticism of a proposed rule may result in modifications to the rule or, in cases of significant opposition, re-drafting of the rule with a new publication and comment period.